nairnavin/practical-nomad-consul/README.md

     nomad job run jobs/cli-jobs/petclinic-api.nomad
     nomad job run jobs/cli-jobs/petclinic-web.nomad

-## Run the ingress gateways
-    nomad job run jobs/cli-jobs/petclinic-ingw.nomad

-With this, your nomad cluster should be up and running with 2 instances of ingress/terminating gateway and 2 instances of web and api services.
+With this, your nomad cluster should be up and running with 2 instances of terminating gateway and 2 instances of web and api services.
 To confirm everything works, you can point your browser to http://172.16.1.101:4646 for the nomad jobs and http://172.16.1.101:8500 for consul services.

 ![image info](./images/nomad.png "Nomad jobs")

 ![image info](./images/consul.png "Services registered in Consul")

+# Part 2 - Make the services accessible outside the cluster

+## Run the ingress gateways
+    nomad job run jobs/cli-jobs/petclinic-ingw.nomad

 ## Lets setup Fabio as a load balancer for the ingress gateways